sourencho/ungroup_game/README.md

 ```

 ### Notes
-- You can statically link libraries by setting the cmake flag `-GUNGROUP_STATIC=TRUE`
+- You can statically link libraries by setting the cmake flag `-DUNGROUP_STATIC=TRUE`

+## Run

-4. Run server and client in seperate terminals:
+Run server and client in seperate terminals:
 **The server currently doesn't work on windows**
 ```
 .\build\src\server\ug-server.exe